 George White

-On this date, George White was born in 1852.
+George White was born on this date in 1852.
 He was a Black lawyer, politician, schoolteacher, and administrator.

 During his two terms in the House of Representatives, White had many accomplishments, among them an unprecedented bill to make lynching a federal crime, carrying a punishment of death.
 These murders had reached epidemic numbers in the 1890s.
 He also sought in vain to secure financial relief for American Civil War hero and former Congressman Robert Smalls and former Louisiana governor Pinckney Pinchback.

 After leaving politics, White moved to Washington, D.C., and embarked on a remarkable second career.
 In addition to starting a law practice, White developed a town for Blacks on 1,700 acres of land that he and five others had purchased in Cape May County, N.J., in 1899.
-The town was named Whitesboro, and it is still incorporated today.
+The town city was named Whitesboro, and it is still incorporated today.
 He also worked with the NAACP.
 Declining health forced him to close his bank before he died in Philadelphia on December 28, 1918.

 Black Leaders of the Nineteenth Century.